shanele147/mindx-expense-app/README.md

 #Web-07 projects

-This repo is from company mac
+This repo is for Expense app tracking demo